Etown-CS310/racepace3D/README.md

 ## Customizaiton Features

 ### Customization Unlocking
-Unlock the different characters that Racepace3D has to offer, and equip them through the menu.
+Unlock the different characters that RacePace3D has to offer, and equip them through the menu.

 # Feature Upgrades Yet to implement

 ## Game Upgrades

-### Different Enemies
-Unlike Racepace on the web, there will be multiple different kinds of enemies coming from all angles and not just sitting on the floor.

 ## Customization upgrades